First off, what is an outdoor kitchen?

 Related – The ABCs of Outdoor Kitchen Layouts

 Consider the functionality of your backyard kitchen.
-All professional kitchens have four distinct functional zones, and an outdoor kitchen should, too.
+All professional kitchens have four distinct functional zones, and an outdoor kitchen setup should, too.
 Each of the cold, hot, wet and dry zones should be easily accessible to one another.
 A designated cold area is for refrigeration and ice makers while the hot area is for cooking appliances.
 The wet area serves as a sink and/or bartending station.
 Lastly, the dry area is for meal prep and extra counter space.
 When considering zone placement, don’t forget to plan for utilities.
 Make sure there is access to gas, electric and water.

 5. Design Options

 With outdoor living spaces becoming increasingly popular, many homeowners are looking to duplicate their indoor kitchen color, style and design.
 Others want to create a separate living space making it unique to the outdoors.
 Either way, there are plenty of options available.
 Fully-functional stainless-steel cabinets that house appliances and provide storage have become the focal point of the outdoor living area.
 Available with powder coating that reduces corrosion and staining, these cabinets serve a dual purpose.
 They allow for additional opportunities to incorporate design through colors and finishes, while also adding to the lifespan of the investment.
 Choose from various styles of outdoor cabinet pulls to match your stainless steel cabinet.

 Outdoor kitchen countertops are also important for food prep and more.
 Depending on the climate, certain materials work better in an outdoor setting and include stone tile, granite, glazed ceramic tile and concrete.
 These options provide strength and durability while still being decorative.
 However, it is critical to note these materials need to be maintained and are subject to damage by extreme temperatures.
 Man-made options such as Dekton® by Cosentino® offer an alternative since they are created for outdoor applications.